 Dr Ali Fenwick, a professor of organisational behaviour at Hult International Business School in Dubai, theorises that the long periods of remote working in uncertain conditions could be forcing many employees into panic working mode.

-She unpacks this idea in an article for Forbes.
-She says the Ostrich Effect, which HRM reported on last week, is one of the unhelpful strategies employees have deployed in an effort to regain control over their lives.
+His research us unpacked in this article for Forbes.
+In it, the author says the Ostrich Effect, which HRM reported on last week, is one of the unhelpful strategies employees have deployed in an effort to regain control over their lives.
 However, they end up panic working as a result.